Tengku Amalin A'ishah Putri: Career

 a judicial officer.
 Kota Bharu Magistrate's Court was Tengku Amalin’s first posting until 15 July 2009.
-One of her cases she handled was the case of businessman Datuk Nik Sapeia Nik Yusoff spraying the former Prime Minister of Malaysia Tun Dr Mahathir Mohamad's eyes with a dangerous chemical sprayer.
+One of the cases she handled was of businessman Datuk Nik Sapeia Nik Yusoff spraying the former Prime Minister of Malaysia Tun Dr Mahathir Mohamad's eyes with a dangerous chemical sprayer.
 She also received criticism from scholars in Kelantan and caused controversy in the state for sentencing a religious school student to prison for only wearing turban while riding a motorcycle before being arrested by law enforcement in Kubang Kerian in January 2009.

 Tengku Amalin then was posted as Senior Deputy Registrar and Deputy Registrar at Kuala Lumpur High Court (Civil) until 15 July 2012.
 Her task was to hear and determine disputes between litigants in civil cases, and their sentences if convicted.
-She set up her own law firm Messrs Tengku Amalin & Faizi on 25 November 2013.